DBragz/Environment/unix/README.md

 # Unix

-Initial scripts to setting up a Unix environments.
+Initial scripts to setting up a Unix environment.

 ## Authors